Port Huron, Michigan

-Port Huron is a city in the U.S. state of Michigan and the county seat of St. Clair County.
-The population was 30,184 at the 2010 census.
-The city is adjacent to Port Huron Township but is administered separately.
+Port Huron is a city in and the county seat of St. Clair County, Michigan, United States.
+The population was 28,983 at the 2020 census.
+The city is bordered on the west by Port Huron Township, but the two are administered autonomously.

-Located along the St. Clair River, it is connected to Point Edward, Ontario in Canada via the Blue Water Bridge.
-The city lies at the southern end of Lake Huron and is the easternmost point on land in Michigan.
-Port Huron is home to two paper mills, Mueller Brass, and many businesses related to tourism and the automotive industry.
-The city features a historic downtown area, boardwalk, marina, museum, lighthouse, and the McMorran Place arena and entertainment complex.
+Port Huron is located along the source of the St. Clair River at the southern end of Lake Huron.
+The city is along the Canada–United States border and directly across the river from Sarnia, Ontario.
+The two cities are connected by the Blue Water Bridge at the eastern terminus of Interstate 69/Interstate 94.
+Port Huron has the easternmost point of land in the state of Michigan and is also one of the northernmost areas included in the Detroit–Warren–Dearborn Metropolitan Statistical Area (Metro Detroit).

 History

 This area was long occupied by the Ojibwa people.
 French colonists had a temporary trading post and fort at this site in the 17th century.

-In 1814 following the War of 1812, the United States established Fort Gratiot at the base of Lake Huron.
+In 1814, following the War of 1812, the United States established Fort Gratiot at the base of Lake Huron.
 A community developed around it.
 The early 19th century was the first time a settlement developed here with a permanent European-American population.
 In the 19th century, the United States established an Ojibwa reservation in part of what is now Port Huron, in exchange for their cession of lands under treaty for European-American settlement.
 But in 1836, under Indian Removal, the US forced the Ojibwa to move west of the Mississippi River and resettle in what are now the states of Wisconsin and Minnesota.

 In 1857, Port Huron became incorporated.
 Its population grew rapidly after the 1850s due a high rate of immigration: workers leaving poverty, famine, and revolutions in Europe were attracted to the successful shipbuilding and lumber industries in Michigan.
 These industries supported development around the Great Lakes and in the Midwest.
-In 1859 the city had a total of 4,031 residents; some 1855, or 46%, were foreign-born or their children (first-generation Americans).
+In 1859 the city had a total of 4,031 residents; some 1,855, or 46%, were foreign-born or their children (first-generation Americans).

 By 1870, Port Huron's population exceeded that of surrounding villages.
 In 1871, the State Supreme Court designated Port Huron as the county seat of St. Clair County.

 On October 8, 1871, the city, as well as places north in Sanilac and Huron counties, burned in the Port Huron Fire of 1871.
-A series of other fires leveled Holland and Manistee, Michigan, as well as Peshtigo, Wisconsin and Chicago, Illinois on the same day.
+A series of other fires leveled Holland and Manistee, as well as Peshtigo, Wisconsin and Chicago, Illinois on the same day.
 The Thumb Fire that occurred a decade later, also engulfed Port Huron.

 In 1895 the village of Fort Gratiot, in the vicinity of the former Fort Gratiot, was annexed by the city of Port Huron.

 The following historic sites have been recognized by the State of Michigan through its historic marker program.